Xiaomi Mi 11 Ultra price in Pakistan & specifications

-The gadget includes 8 or 12 GB of RAM and 128 or 256 GB of internal storage space.

-The Xiaomi Mi 11 Ultra has a 6.81-inch Super AMOLED capacitive touchscreen display with a resolution of 1440 x 3200 pixels and a high refresh rate of 120 Hz.
+The gadget has a 6.81-inch Super AMOLED capacitive touchscreen display with a resolution of 1440 x 3200 pixels and a high refresh rate of 120 Hz.
 The display is covered by Corning Gorilla Glass Victus.

-The smartphone’s battery capacity is 5000 mAh with fast charging support at 67 W.
+The Mi 11 Ultra includes 8 or 12 GB of RAM and 128 or 256 GB of internal storage space.
+The smartphone is powered by a 5000 mAh battery with fast charging support at 67 W.

 Xiaomi Mi 11 Ultra price in Pakistan